Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 The problem affects humans as well - indigenous communities are being displaced and persecuted.
 Locals are exploited for cheap labour.
 Deforestation releases large amounts of greenhouse gases, contributing to climate change.
 Large scale burning of forests causes air pollution.

-Why we chose to become CERTIFIED Palm Oil Free company
+Why we chose to become CERTIFIED palm oil free company

 Although it’s virtually impossible to live palm oil free these days, I’m passionate about trying to reduce my palm oil consumption.
 When I started Amaranthine I knew it had to be a palm oil free skincare range.
 In 2018 Palm Oil Free Certification became available for UK companies and I wasted no time in applying for certification.